|

 businesses, who may share special deals with users, or reward “mayors” and other frequent users with free or

+discounted services.
 Location-based services such as Foursquare or Gowalla are significantly more popular with younger internet users; 8 percent of online adults

 ages 18-29 use location-based services, significantly more than online adults in any other age group.
 Wireless internet users,